 After suffering from the impacts of Covid-19 and US tariffs, recovery is in sight for scotch whisky exports.

-The Scotch Whisky Association (SWA) has released new figures which evidence growth in the value of exports; in the first half of this year, they were up 31% higher than the same period in 2020.
+The Scotch Whisky Association (SWA) has released new figures that evidence growth in the value of exports; in the first half of this year, they were up 31% higher than in the same period in 2020.
 Whilst these figures are encouraging, the value was still 10% down on 2019’s record figure.

 Compared to 2019, exports of Scotch to the EU diminished in early 2021.
 This fall in exports was propelled by the continuation of Covid-related lockdowns and producers “adjust(ing) to new post-Brexit trading arrangements”, the SWA said.